rodriguessdeyson/accio/README.md

-# accio
+# Accio
-Accio is a simply GUI youtube-dl client application to manager your videos downloads.
+Accio is simply a GUI youtube-dl client application to manage videos downloads which provides some functionality such as URL batches downloads, user authentication with cookies or credentials, and others.